Conventional Dental Treatment

 Seeking dental treatment for a TMJ disorder can be confusing.
 A patient in a large city could see a dozen different dentists who advertise treatment of TMJ disorders and receive ten different treatment plans.
 Some won't ever change the bite, some move it forward, some move it backward, and some just manage the symptoms using any of the large variety of medical management techniques described in the file entitled CONVENTIONAL MEDICAL TREATMENT.

-One of the reasons for the confusion is that dental authorities have been unable to agree on standards for diagnosis, treatment, or anything else related to these disorders; and therefore they have been unable to come up with regulations.
+Because dental authorities have been unable to agree on standards for diagnosis, treatment, or anything else related to these disorders; they have been unable to come up with regulations.
 As a result, any dentist can declare TMJ expertise and employ almost any treatment - even if it is excessive, ineffective, or counterproductive.
 Many routinely perform TMJ X-rays and other diagnostic tests that are extremely unlikely to affect treatment.
 Some make oral appliances that inadvertently change the bite and thus necessitate subsequent dental work such as crowns or orthodontics just to restore chewing ability.
 Some propose extensive treatment for people who have TMJs that are noisy but are already in full adaptation and therefore unlikely to ever cause symptoms.